-As a cloud administrator, you can add vRealize Orchestrator workflows to the catalog.
-The workflows are created in vRealize Orchestrator to accomplish a simple or complex task.
+As a cloud administrator, you can add VMware Aria Automation Orchestrator workflows to the catalog.
+The workflows are created in Automation Orchestrator to accomplish a simple or complex task.

 In addition to the regular input parameters, the workflows can include composite types as input parameters.

-- Verify that you have vRealize Orchestrator workflows that can perform required tasks.
+- Verify that you have Automation Orchestrator workflows that can perform required tasks.
 See Managing Workflows.

-- If you do not have a vRealize Orchestrator integration configured in Cloud Assembly, you can add the integration in Service Broker.
+- If you do not have a VMware Aria Automation Orchestrator integration configured in Automation Assembler, you can add the integration in Automation Service Broker.

 - Select .

-- Click Add Integration and then click vRealize Orchestrator.
+- Click Add Integration and then click Orchestrator.

 - Enter a name that identifies this instance when you create the content source.